Skip to main content

 Cancellation of lower and some middle-frequency noises.
 Noise cancellation works well enough to give you the illusion of a quieter environment, which makes listening to your favorite music much more enjoyable.

-At the same time, you can use noise-cancelling headphones just for removing the noise without any music.
+At the same time, you can use noise-cancelling headphones just to remove the noise without any music.
 Perfect headphones for when you need to rest your head.

 Protects you hearing